altaigner/altaigner/README.md

 🤝 Collaborating, learning, and contributing to real-world projects

-🚀 Laying the groundwork for a career at the intersection of quality and innovation
+🚀 Laying the groundwork for a career that blends quality and innovation